woosal1337/blog/web-app/source/_posts/print.md

 >>>
 ```

-# interesting stuff
+# Interesting stuff

 ### `*`

-- how to achieve the output of `l.i.n.u.x` without printing it out directly as
+- How to achieve the output of `l.i.n.u.x` without printing it out directly as
 it is?

 ```python